Hyperparathyroidism

 The diagnosis of primary hyperparathyroidism should be made based on blood and urine tests and clinical findings.

 A diagnosis of hyperparathyroidism is usually first suspected when elevated serum calcium is found on routine blood tests.
-If calcium remains high on repeat testing, intact PTH should be checked and interpreted with the calcium level.
-Patients with primary hyperparathyroidism have a high PTH concentration in the absence of hypocalcemia.
-A minority of patients have a high-normal PTH concentration, which should be interpreted as inappropriate when the calcium concentration is elevated (and suppression of PTH would normally be expected—1).
+If calcium remains high on repeat testing, intact PTH should be checked and interpreted based on the calcium level.
+Patients with primary hyperparathyroidism have an abnormally high PTH concentration in the absence of hypocalcemia.
+A minority of patients have a high-normal PTH concentration, which should be interpreted as inappropriate when the calcium concentration is elevated (and suppression of PTH would normally be expected) (1).

 In hyperparathyroidism, the serum calcium level is rarely > 12 mg/dL (> 3 mmol/L), but ionized serum calcium is almost always elevated.